CS2401-Fall2020/Week-7/README.md

 * sorting, and
 * linked lists

-Given an *linked list* of Strings, use *quicksort* (as described in class) to sort the strings in order of **increasing length**.
+Given an *linked list* of Strings, use merge sort (as described in class) to sort the strings in order of **increasing length**.

-You should use the code we developed in class on [September 28rd](https://github.com/CS2401-Fall2020/September28-inClass).
+You should use the code we developed in class on [September 23rd](https://github.com/CS2401-Fall2020/September23-inClass).

 Do not change the method signatures. **Do not use helper methods**.